JanusGraph/janusgraph/docs/connecting/dotnet.md

 # Connecting from .NET

-Gremlin traversals can be constructed with Gremlin.Net just like in Gremlin-Java or Gremiln-Groovy.
+Gremlin traversals can be constructed with Gremlin.Net just like in Gremlin-Java or Gremlin-Groovy.
 Refer to [Gremlin Query Language](../basics/gremlin.md) for an introduction to Gremlin and pointers to further resources.
 The main syntactical difference for Gremlin.Net is that it follows .NET naming conventions, e.g., method names use PascalCase instead of camelCase.